Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 See the Lee Flat Joshua Tree Forest

-That’s right, folks — Joshua Tree National Park isn’t the only place to spot these weird and wonderful specimens of flora.
+That’s right, folks — Joshua Tree National Park isn’t the only place to spot the weird and wonderful specimens of flora that are Joshua Trees.

 Death Valley has its own Joshua Tree forests, the largest of which is the Lee flat Joshua Tree Forest.
 It’s near the western entrance to the park and sits at a higher elevation than the valley floor.